Metromile IPO: SPAC Bringing MLE Stock to Nasdaq

 “We founded Metromile to address the vast inequities in auto insurance, and we are proving that our model of real-time, digital auto insurance is both resilient and sustainable.
 Our data science-driven technology platform creates a significant advantage, and customers are thrilled with their savings and experience.
 At the same time, we’re generating industry-leading underwriting metrics and unit economics.
 We’re demonstrating there doesn’t have to be a tradeoff between customer happiness and a healthy, profitable business.”

-Part of the reason why Metromile stock is coming now is the coronavirus.
+Part of the reason for Metromile stock is the coronavirus.
 As people started driving less or not at all, many were unhappy with their auto insurance and the amount being paid despite not driving.
 This led to consumers switching providers, and it increased Metromile’s business.
 With that in mind, investors want a better understanding of what the company has to offer.

 Metromile’s Products and Services

 Metromile claims its customers save 47% on average compared to plans with previous insurers.
 The company says its fully digital process gives fairer pricing and billing by using more precise rates and not industry-standard estimates.
 If that sounds familiar, auto insurance startup Root also makes this claim.

 Consumers use a free app.
 They can access customer support and file claims that are often fully automated throughout the handling process.
 Metromile aims to provide a community for its consumers with features like street sweeping alerts and auto health tips.
 The company’s Ride Along app shows consumers what their mileage is and if they can save by switching to Metromile.
 Metromile says the app converts 20% of users.